Like many border post towns, Mae Sot is a place of ethnic diversity and cultural fusion.

 Accommodation is very reasonably priced in Mae Sot and there are a few good quality, value for money guesthouses within walking distance of the main town.
 You can get a basic room for as little as 150 baht.
-One of our favorites is Baan Thai Guesthouse which costs 350 baht for a double room, very clean, separate bathroom (very stylish with power shower), free WIFI and a lovely breakfast courtyard area.
+One of our favourites is Ban Thai Guesthouse which costs 400 baht for a double room, very clean, attached bathroom and free WIFI.
 The staff are very friendly and have a lot of knowledge about the surrounding area.

 Things to do:

-- Visit Borderline Art Gallery and Weave Shop: On the main road in Mae Sot, Borderline is a cafe, art gallery, shop and restaurant that supports the Burmese refugee plight in Thailand.
-Bothe Borderline and Weave sell fair trade handicraft goods that are made by Burmese refugees on the border.
+Visit Borderline Art Gallery and Weave Shop: On the main road in Mae Sot, Borderline is a cafe, art gallery, shop and restaurant that has supported the Burmese refugee plight in Thailand through the years.
+Both Borderline and Weave sell fair trade handicraft goods that are made by Burmese refugees on the border.
 One of the biggest refugee camps in the area is the U.N run Mae La, of which there are estimated to be 45,000 people living here.
-Although the refugees here in Mae La are pleased that they are no longer fighting for their lives in wartorn Burma, the camp is ridden with boredom and complacency.
+Although the refugees here in Mae La are pleased that they are no longer fighting for their lives in war-torn Burma, the camp is ridden with boredom and complacency.
 NGO’s who work here try to encourage camp members to create extra incomes for their families and combat boredom by making handicrafts and artwork.
 The artwork is then sold for their profit at places in Mae Sot such as Borderline and Weave.

-- Cycle to the border: The Thai-Burmese border located on the River Moie separates the two towns of Mae Sot and Myawaddy.
+Cycle to the Thai / Myanmar border: The Thai-Burmese border located on the River Moie separates the two towns of Mae Sot and Myawaddy.
 The border line is 6km away from the main town and can be cycled to in around half an hour.
-Gazing across the river to Burma is an intriguing, mysterious and almost disturbing feeling considering what we have learnt about the horrendous situation of many people living there each day and the war which has been ongoing since World War II.
+Gazing across the river to Burma gives you an intriguing, mysterious feeling.
 Small boats smuggling goods and people go back and to across the river hour upon hour and Burmese migrants sell cigarettes, alcohol, sex toys and other goods to people on the border.

-You can catch a bus from Chiang Mai’s Arcade Bus Station, which takes around 5-6 hours to reach Mae Sot direct.
+You can catch a bus from Arcade Bus Station in Chiang Mai , which takes around 5-6 hours to reach Mae Sot direct.
 Buses usually leave at 6am and 8am daily.
 If you want to go later in the day, you can take the regular buses to Tak town, which is around a 4-hour journey, then take a mini-bus from Tak, which takes a further 2 hours.
 Coming back from Mae Sot to Chiang Mai, the buses are also 6am and 8am.

 Where to go next?

-- Chiang Mai: Thailand’s cultural capital makes a great base to explore the North of Thailand.
+- Chiang Mai, Thailand: Thailand’s cultural capital makes a great base to explore the North of Thailand.

-- Mae Hong Son: Continue North to Mae Hong Son via motorbike on what is famously known as the Mae Hong Son Loop, next stop Pai and Chiang Mai.
+- Mae Hong Son, Thailand: Continue North to Mae Hong Son via motorbike on what is famously known as the Mae Hong Son Loop, next stop Pai and Chiang Mai.